 Woks are measured by their circumference and range in size from 10 inches to 16 inches.
 A 12-inch wok can cook enough food for three to five people, while professionals who cook for a crowd may prefer a 16-inch wok.

 Traditionally, woks were not used with lids.
-Woks with lids became popular when the pans moved into the mainstream and were used to cook dishes other than traditional Asian ones.
+Woks with lids became popular when the pans moved into the mainstream and were used to cook non-traditional.
 A lid turns a wok into a multipurpose pan that can be used for a wide variety of foods, ranging from popped corn to steamed rice.

 Our Top Picks